websliang/websliang.github.io/_pages/about.md

-Dr Shuibao Liang received his Ph.D. degree from South China University of Technology, and then worked as a postdoctoral postdoctoral research associate at Loughborough University, and joined Hefei University of Technology in 2023.
+Dr Shuibao Liang earned his Ph.D. from South China University of Technology and subsequently served as a postdoctoral research associate at Loughborough University.
+In 2023, he joined the faculty at Hefei University of Technology.
 <br>
-Current research interests include electronic packaging, reliability analysis of electronic products, power electronics, and material processing simulation.
-Till now have participated in a number of NSFC and Engineering and Physical Sciences Research Council (EPSRC, UK) projects.
+His current research focuses on electronic packaging, reliability analysis of electronic products, power electronics, and simulations of material processing.
+He has contributed to multiple projects funded by the National Natural Science Foundation of China (NSFC) and the UK’s Engineering and Physical Sciences Research Council (EPSRC).
 <br>
 <br>
-Other research interests include:
+His broader research interests encompass:
 <br>
           • Surfaces and interfaces of electronics interconnects
-          • WBG Power electronics
+          • Wide Bandgap (WBG) power electronics
           • Electronics for harsh environments
-          • Bonding technology
+          • Bonding technologies
           • Microelectronics manufacturing process simulation